 George H.W.
 Bush, Bill Clinton, and Ross Perot, October 15th, 1992

-This Presidential debate was watched by 69,900,000 American viewers.
+This presidential debate was watched by 69,900,000 American viewers.
 The debate was between the incumbent President George H.W.
-Bush, Arkansas Governor Bill Clinton and an independent business person from Texas, Ross Perot.
-The debate was one of the first debates to host three Presidential candidates.
+Bush, Arkansas Governor Bill Clinton, and an independent businessman from Texas, Ross Perot.
+The debate was one of the first debates to host three presidential candidates.
 Voters could direct questions and concerns to the candidates.
-The overriding theme was economy along with a rising American debt and character.
+The overriding theme was economy along with rising American debt and character.
 The debate served as an opportunity for George Bush to boost his ratings, but the debate only increased Clinton’s poll ratings.
 The election ended in victory for the Democratic nominee Bill Clinton after three consecutive Republican victories.
-The election was the second one after the Jimmy Carter vs. Ronald Reagan, where the incumbent President lost his seat.
+The election was the second one after the Jimmy Carter vs. Ronald Reagan, where the incumbent president lost his seat.

 Gerald Ford vs. Jimmy Carter, September 23rd, 1976